sensu/sensu-go-workshop/README.md

 ```
 $ docker logs -f $(docker ps --format "{{.ID}}" --filter "name=sensu-asset-server")

 172.28.0.1 - - [23/Aug/2018:22:15:30 +0000] "GET /assets/ HTTP/1.1" 200 955 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/68.0.3440.106 Safari/537.36"
 ```

 ### Interact with the Sensu API

-The Sensu 2.0 API, like the rest of Sensu 2.0, provides full support for role based access controls (RBAC).
+The Sensu Go API, like the rest of Sensu Go, provides full support for role based access controls (RBAC).
 This also means that authentication is required to make API calls.

-The `GET /auth` endpoint can be used to get an authentication token for the Sensu 2.0 HTTP API.
+The `GET /auth` endpoint can be used to get an authentication token for the Sensu Go HTTP API.

 ```
 $ export SENSU_USER=admin